IcePuff44/DSAI-Google-Stocks-Prediction/README.md

    1. Analyzed the relationship between the Subjectivity, Positive, Negative, Compound, and Polarity with Adjective Close and Detrended Adjective Close:
    a.
 Subjectivity has the strongest relationship with Detrended Adjective Close
    b.
 Positive has the strongest relationship with Adjective Close
-   Therefore, we'll be using the variables: Subjectivity and Positive for Machine Learning
+   Therefore, we'll be using the variables: Compound for Machine Learning

+### 4. Machine Learning
+In this section, we have experimented with 7 machine learning algorithms to test which algorithm best fits our purposes.
+1. Sarimax

+     1.